epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 - **Classification and Output:** The system evaluates each note against the full 5Cs rubric.
 The output for each category is a binary classification: 1 if the quality standard is met ("yes") and 0 if it is not met ("no").
 This structured data is then returned in JSON format, allowing for robust quality reporting and analysis.

-- **AI-Powered Evaluation:** A significant advantage of this system is its ability to identify low-scoring notes and providers, and then generate specific, narrative feedback.
-This detailed, AI-powered feedback is something that was previously difficult to provide due to resource limitations.
+- **AI-Powered Evaluation:** A significant advantage of this system is its ability to identify low-scoring notes and providers, and then generate specific, classifications per 5C category.
+This detailed, AI-powered evaluation is something that was previously difficult to provide due to resource limitations.

-- **Model and Compliance:** The institution validated and utilized GPT-4 Turbo for its production model.
-It's crucial to note that as of July 2025, GPT-4 Turbo has been deprecated by OpenAI.
-However, the system's underlying technology relies on a private instance of GPT, which has been configured to be HIPAA compliant.
-This ensures that patient data is handled securely and in accordance with privacy regulations, a fundamental requirement for any healthcare application.
+- **Model and Compliance:** The institution validated and utilized a HIPAA-compliant private instance of GPT-4 Turbo (gpt-4-turbo-2024-04-09) for its production model.
+It is important to note that as of June 2025, GPT-4 Turbo (gpt-4-turbo-2024-04-09) has been deprecated by OpenAI.
+Due to this deprecation, the institution is actively validating other large language models to ensure the continued performance and functionality of its note quality evaluation system.

 ---